DevTechBytes/Streamlit-Python-Environment/readme.md

 # Setting up Streamlit Python environment
 This repo is a reference for the following YouTube video.

-Video will be piublished at a future date.
+Video will be published at a future date.

 ## Create Conda Python Environment